SRB measures and Young towers for surface diffeomorphisms: SRB measures and the Viana conjecture: Theorem

-We are now ready to state our main result, which uses the notion of nice set and of recurrent set as well as the notion of fat set given in \eqref{eq:fat}. \begin{maintheorem} Let \( f\) be a \( C^{1+\alpha} \) surface diffeomorphism. \begin{enumerate}[label=\upshape{(\arabic{*})}] \item For every $\chi>\lambda>0$, $0<\eps<\eps_1(f,\chi,\lambda)$, and $\ell\in\NN$, there exists $r>0$ such that if there exists a nice strongly recurrent fat set \( A \) then \( f \) admits an SRB measure. \item Conversely, if \( f \) admits an SRB measure, then for every sufficiently small $\chi>0$ and every $\eps>0$, there exists $ \ell\in \NN$ such that for every $r>0$, there exists a nice strongly recurrent fat set $A$. \end{enumerate} \end{maintheorem} In addition to the explicit bounds in \eqref{eqn:eps} on $\eps$, we refer to equation \eqref{def:r} for relatively explicit conditions on~\( r \).
+Observe that a Lebesgue-strongly recurrent set is fat in the sense of \eqref{eq:fat}.
+We are now ready to state our main result.

+\begin{maintheorem} Let \( f\) be a \( C^{1+\alpha} \) surface diffeomorphism. \begin{enumerate}[label=\upshape{(\arabic{*})}] \item For every $\chi>\lambda>0$, $0<\eps<\eps_1(f,\chi,\lambda)$, and $\ell\in\NN$, there exists $r>0$ such that if there exists a \((\chi, \eps, \ell, r)\)-nice regular set $A$ that is Lebesgue-strongly recurrent, then \( f \) admits an SRB measure. \item Conversely, if \( f \) admits an SRB measure, then for every sufficiently small $\chi>0$ and every $\eps>0$, there exists $ \ell\in \NN$ such that for every $r>0$, there exists an \((\chi, \eps, \ell, r)\)-nice regular set $A$ that is Lebesgue-strongly recurrent. \end{enumerate} \end{maintheorem} In addition to the explicit bounds in \eqref{eqn:eps} on $\eps$, we refer to equation \eqref{def:r} for relatively explicit conditions on~\( r \).